The General (1926 film): Production

 The General was co-directed by Clyde Bruckman (pictured), who was a friend and collaborator of Keaton.

 In early 1926, Keaton's collaborator Clyde Bruckman told him about William Pittenger's 1889 memoir The Great Locomotive Chase about the 1862 Great Locomotive Chase.
 Keaton was a huge fan of trains and had read the book.
 Although it was written from the Union Army perspective, Keaton did not believe that the audience would accept Confederates as villains and changed the story's point of view.
 Keaton looked into shooting the film in the area where the original events took place, and attempted to authorize a lease agreement for the real-life General.
 At that time, the locomotive was on display at Chattanooga Union Station.
-The Nashville, Chattanooga and St. Louis Railway, who had entitlement on the engine, denied Keaton's request when they realized the film was going to be a comedy.
+The Nashville, Chattanooga and St. Louis Railway denied Keaton's request when they realized the film was going to be a comedy.

 In April 1926, Keaton's location manager, Burt Jackson, found an area in Oregon with old-fashioned railroads which he ascertained to be more authentic in terms of period setting for the film.
 He also discovered that the Oregon, Pacific and Eastern Railway owned two vintage locomotives operating in lumber service that looked the part and purchased them for the production.
 He later bought a third locomotive in Oregon to portray the Texas for the purpose of using it in the iconic bridge collapse stunt.
-Producer Joseph Schenck was excited about the film and gave Keaton a budget of $400,000.
-Keaton spent weeks working on the script and preparing for elaborate pyrotechnical shots.
+Producer Joseph M. Schenck was excited about the film and gave Keaton a budget of $400,000.
+Keaton spent weeks working on the script and preparing for elaborate pyrotechnics shots.
 He also grew his hair long for the film.
 He hired Sennett Bathing Beauties actress Marion Mack for the female lead role.